 I wished, out loud, that I had been there!
 I wondered if I might have stood near The Duke and Duchess Of Windsor, leaned against the rich length of the bar while I sipped cognac, with Al Capone and his crew nearby.

-To start, she was a two-story,60 room hotel, the first on the beach with an automatic sprinkler system, and fire-proof structure.
+To start, she was a two-story,60 room hotel, the first on the beach with an automatic sprinkler system, and a fire-proof structure.
 As other hotels along the beach were lost to horrible fires, she stood strong and survived.

 When the war came, the government appropriated the property for a time.
 There were years, afterward, when she became a tea-room, a set of apartments, a retail store.
 Then The Casa Marina, otherwise known as ‘The Grand Dame’ closed.

 Today, the rooms are fewer.
 There are 23.
 And, man, they are stunning!
 I stayed in the red room.
 It was amazing!
 The history of the place was evident in the furniture, the artwork and the colorful walls in both the sitting room and bedroom where I spent a few nights this past August.